human-pangenomics/hprc_intermediate_assembly/data_tables/README.md

 The following samples have assemblies forthcoming
 * HG03492: waiting on Genbank updates
   * Sample was in Year 1 (Release 1) sample set
-* Technopole samples: waiting on Genbank release
-  * 4 Samples assembled as part of HPP collaboration with Human Technopole (NA20503/NA20762/NA20806/NA20827)

 ### Assembly Index Change Log